ikpaetukgabriel/Covid19-Tracker-React-and-ArcGis/README.md

 # OVERVIEW
 This website displays COVID19 report of different of countries around the world on an ArcGis Map.
 It also uses various npm packages like chart-js, numerals, and google material ui.
 It gets the required data, such as COVID cases and recovery, location, and so forth from an API server.
-The color of the popup on the ArcGis map is responsive to the magnitude of COVID cases .
-It esigned with React, JavaScript, CSS, and HTML.
+The color of the popup on the ArcGis map is responsive to the magnitude of COVID cases.
+It was designed with React, JavaScript, CSS, and HTML.
-It uses Visual Studio Code, ARCGIS map library, API from disease.sh, and github.
+It uses ARCGIS map library, API from disease.sh, and github.
+Mainly developed using  Visual Studio Code.

 # DEVELOPMENT ENVIRONMENT
 * Visual Studio Code